CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # Introduction
 The PostgreSQL Table Translation Framework allows PostgreSQL users to validate and translate a source table into a new target table  using validation and translation rules.
 This framework simplify the writing of complex SQL queries attempting to achieve the same goal.
 It is very much like an in-db transform engine in a Extract, Load, Transform (ELT) process (a variant of the popular ETL process where most of the transformation is done inside the database).
-Future versions should provide logging and resuming allowing a fast edit, change, run translation table creation/edition cycle.
+Future versions should provide logging and resuming allowing a fast create, edit, test, generate translation table creation/edition cycle.

 The primary components of the framework are:
 * The translation engine, implemented as a set of PL/pgSQL functions.